HyVar/hyvar-rec/README.md

 where \<JSON\> is the json input file as specified in the input format.
 In this case, the information related to the initial configuration are discarded.

+Note that that the only features that are checked are those declared as optional.
+This can be done by using the optional field "optional_features" in the input specification.
+In case evolution is considered (i.e., a context is used to express the time) then it is possible to define the exact time points where the feature are optional.
+In this case, the check is performed for these time point only.

 The answer is a JSON object having the schema defined in spec/hyvar_output_check_features.json.